 Oberth emerged from his self-imposed seclusion in 1930, in order to take up again the practical side of his work, which the time-pressures associated with the “publicity stunt” had driven to embarrassing though ultimately very informative failure.
 So enthusiastic did these amateurs become about their rapid progress at this time that they began petitioning the government for money.
 Such funding was permissible, since when the otherwise punitive Treaty of Versailles was laying out its restrictions upon military development in Germany, the possibility of rockets was overlooked…

-There is surely no better measure of the accuracy of the science in Woman In The Moon than the fact that when, in 1933, the Nazis embarked upon the research program that would ultimately produce the V-2 long-range guided ballistic missile, their first step was to ban it from any further screenings.
-They even went so far as to impound the model rockets used in the film, considering them too dangerously informative for general access.
+There is surely no better measure of the accuracy of the science in Woman In The Moon than the fact that when, in 1933, the Nazis embarked upon the research program that would ultimately produce the V-2 long-range guided ballistic missile, their first step was to ban the film from any further screenings.
+They even went so far as to impound the model rockets used in it, considering them too dangerously informative for general access.

 This is hardly the place for a moral examination of Operation Paperclip, even if I was qualified to undertake it…but there is no getting away from the uncomfortable realities behind the scientific research that finally would send a rocket to the moon.
 Wernher von Braun may be the best-known of the NASA scientists who earlier, willingly or not, exercised their skills for the Nazis, but he was not the only one: among the rest we find Hermann Oberth.

 Towards the end of WWII, Oberth and his family were living in what would become part of the American Zone of occupied Germany.
 Whether with definite future ideas or not, in 1948 the Americans allowed Oberth to relocate to Switzerland.
 In 1955, he joined von Braun, one of his earliest disciples, at NASA: their work together would produce the Saturn V rocket.